fusaa/insurance_cross_sell/README.md

 # Deploy

-API was created and deployed to HEROKU.
-In addition, a Google Spreadsheet has been made, which is available to download from this repository(as .xlsx format - needs to be imported into Google Spreadsheets).
+API was created and deployed to HEROKU - check API CODE [here](https://github.com/fusaa/insurance_cross_sell/tree/main/cross-sell-insurance-api).
+In addition, a Google Spreadsheet has been made, which is available to download from [this repository](https://github.com/fusaa/insurance_cross_sell/tree/main)(as .xlsx format - needs to be imported into Google Spreadsheets).
+The script for the Google Spreadsheet can be found [here](https://github.com/fusaa/insurance_cross_sell/blob/main/code_google.gs).

 This way of deployment with an easy-to-use spreadsheet service will allow effortless management for the team.
 Observe that a button has been created: "Get Scores > Get Predictions" using Google Script on the spreadsheet.
 Code is also available in the repository.
 Users can update this list on the fly with new leads, and with a single click, they can get the customers' scores for prioritizing which ones to call.